 - To ensure discipline among party members in the House.

-- To ensure attendance of the party members.
+- To ensure the attendance of the party members.

 - To make sure the MPs vote according to the party line.